AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 * Adobe had setup your log forwarding before CDN logs were available and you would like to receive CDN logs.
 * A conscious decision to proactively adapt to the self-serve model so your organization has the knowledge even before a time-sensitive change is necessary.

 When ready to migrate, simply configure the YAML file as described in the preceding sections.
-Use the Cloud Manager [config pipeline] to deploy the to each of the environments where the configuration should be applied.
+Use the Cloud Manager config pipeline to deploy to each of the environments where the configuration should be applied.

 It is recommended, but not required, that a configuration is deployed to all environments so they are all under self-serve control.
 If not, you may forget which environments have been configured by Adobe versus those configured in a self-serve way.

 >[!NOTE]
 >
 >When Log Forwarding is deployed to an environment previously configured by Adobe support, you may receive duplicate logs for up to a few hours.
 This will eventually auto-resolve.